StevenTammen/StevenTammen.github.io/pages/deontology.md

 </table>
 <br/>

 Note that this implication does not hold if it is possible to do right without discerning right from wrong.
-As I mentioned above, I don't believe that it is possible for humans to not know right from wrong (which would obviate the need for an explanation here since d would always be true, and thus the implication always true).
+As I mentioned above, I don't believe that it is possible for humans to not know right from wrong (which would obviate the need for an explanation here since d would always be true, and thus the implication would also always be true).
 However, for those that do not believe this, it is still possible to show that the implication holds.

-A counterexample someone might use of a person doing right without discerning right from wrong is a business owner paying rent on his warehouse that is owned by the man who runs the local orphanage, thereby supporting local orphans.
+A counterexample someone might use of a person doing right without discerning right from wrong is a business owner paying rent on his warehouse that is owned by a man who runs a local orphanage, thereby supporting local orphans.
 "Aha!" they say, "the business owner is doing right by supporting local orphans."
 I submit that the business owner is not inherently doing right because his actions end up supporting the local orphans (a consequence he may not even know about).

-Of course, the tricky thing here is that a business owner might actually pay rent on his warehouse in order to suport local orphans (maybe because he grew up an orphan himself he chose a location for a warehouse that would enable him to pay rent that would be used to support an orphanage).
+Of course, the tricky thing here is that a business owner might actually pay rent on his warehouse in order to suport local orphans (maybe because he grew up an orphan himself he chose a warehouse that would enable him to pay rent to a landlord that runs a local orphanage).
 This case is different since the business owner's *intention* is right -- he knows about the warehouse owner's orphanage and is acting in support of it.
 To have right intent, however, he had to know what was right to begin with... meaning he had to discern right from wrong.

 In philosophy the contrast introduced above revolves around the difference between [consequentialism](https://en.wikipedia.org/wiki/Consequentialism) and [deontology](https://en.wikipedia.org/wiki/Deontological_ethics).
 If you are a strict consequentialist then consequences alone determine right and wrong and this implication does not hold.
 Most people, myself included, are not strict consequentialists.